p208p2002/Transformer-QG-on-SQuAD/README.md

 ```
 > Proposed by [Ying-Hong Chan & Yao-Chung Fan.
 (2019).
 A Re-current BERT-based Model for Question Generation.](https://www.aclweb.org/anthology/D19-5821/)

+## Features
+- Fully pipline from fine-tune to evaluation
+- Support most of state of the art models
+- Fast deploy as a API server

 ## Data setting
 We report two dataset setting as Follow